 Julie Michelson: Welcome back to the inspired living with autoimmunity podcast.
 I'm your host, Julie Michelson.
 And today we're joined by Alana Vander Sluis, certified intuitive eating counselor, founder of freedom with food and fitness, and the author of freedom with food and fitness, how intuitive eating is the key to becoming your happiest, healthiest self.

-Julie Michelson: In today's conversation, we're talking about how tuning into our bodies and stepping [Page//00:01:00] away from the scale will lead to the true wellness we all seek.
+Julie Michelson: In today's conversation, we're talking about how tuning into our bodies and stepping [00:01:00] away from the scale will lead to the true wellness we all seek.
 Even if you are on a specific eating plan to support your health, the intuitive eating lifestyle can be incorporated to help you create lifelong wellness.
 Alana, welcome to the podcast.

 Alana Van Der Sluys: Thank you.
 Thank you for having me.